 If there’s one thing about DC that’s true all the time, it’s that it’s a dog city.
 Everyone and their mother seems to own a dog.
 Even if you don’t have a dog, you can head to a dog park and watch the dogs sprinting around, barking at each other, and having fun.
 It’s always a lift in spirits to be around pups, and even more when they’re running freely in the open air.

 33. Or paddle through the city on the Potomac River

 Sometimes people forget that the Potomac River runs right through some of the city’s most spectacular sights, and that you can see a completely different perspective of the US capital from the water.
-If you love being outdoors and exploring unique activities, rent a kayak or a stand up paddle board and explore the city from the water.
+If you love being outdoors, exploring unique activities, or are looking for a romantic thing to do in Washington DC, rent a kayak or a stand up paddle board and explore the city from the water.
 It’ll give you a unique perspective that not many visitors get to see.

 34. Join a drum circle at Meridian Hill Park

-In my opinion, this is one of the wackiest things DC has to offer.
+In my opinion, this is one of the wackiest things to do in DC.
 On Sundays at 3 PM, there’s a large, ongoing drum circle at Meridian Hill Park.
 Anyone can join or watch, and it’s fascinating to see people just drumming along with complete strangers, nodding their heads with grins on their faces.
 You might think it sounds like a bunch of drums beating out of rhythm, but it actually stays pretty in sync.
 This is definitely something to experience if you’re looking for a unique thing to do in DC.